ComputerEndProgram/discord-stfc-tools/KV_MIGRATION_GUIDE.md

 # KV Migration Guide

-This guide walks you through migrating from the hard-coded CSV data to Cloudflare KV storage.
+This guide walks you through migrating from the hard-coded CSV data to Cloudflare KV storage using environment variables for configuration.

 ## Prerequisites